-Additionally, the School offers 18 weeks of full contractual (occupational) maternity pay (OMP) (pro rata if part-time) to those who have completed 26 weeks' continuous service at the beginning of the 15th week before the expected week of childbirth (EWC).
-This contractual maternity pay is inclusive of Statutory Maternity Pay (SMP) during the 18-week period.
-However, following that, SMP continues for a further 21 weeks.
+In addition, LSE offers all staff, regardless of their length of service, 22 weeks of full contractual (occupational) maternity pay (OMP) (pro rata if part-time).
+This contractual maternity pay is inclusive of Statutory Maternity Pay (SMP) during the 22-week period and is usually followed by 17 weeks SAP (subject to compliance with statutory conditions).
 Contractual pay shall not extend beyond the end date of a contract.

 A surrogate female employee who gives birth is eligible for paid maternity leave provided that she meets the eligibility criteria.
 Full details of the School's maternity policy and procedures can be found on the Human Resources website.

-For specific and confidential advice, members of staff should arrange an interview with a member of the HR Services team.
+For specific and confidential advice, members of staff should arrange an interview with their HR Adviser in Human Resources.